Carreau/one-extra-fact/README.md

 <!-- -------------------------------------------------------------------------------- -->

-### Step 3: What will the student do along the way?
+### Step 3: What will learners do along the way?

+1. Reorganize a messy spreadsheet full of field data.
+1. Debug a stripped-down version of [`cvscut`][csvcut].
+1. Iteratively build a tool to identify duplicate datasets using `find` and hashing.
+1. Reorganize a small project to be consistent with [Noble's Rules][noble].
+1. Write tests to find problems with that small project's scripts.
+1. Package that project's scripts using Pip.
+1. Clean up a set of inconsistently-formatted text data files using regular expressions.
-- Generate CSV index of photo archive
+1. Generate CSV index of a photo archive.
-  - Variable scope
-  - Libraries
-  - Lists
-  - Functions
-  - File I/O
-- Scrape data from several sites and store in a database
+1. Scrape data from a website and store it in a single relational database.
-  - HTTP requests
-  - Regular expressions
-  - SQL
-- FIXME: more to come
+1. Create and merge pull requests that have merge conflicts.
+1. Extend a Makefile to download data, merge it into existing data, and regenerate reports.
+1. Set up [Travis][travis] to regenerate that report every time new data is committed.
+1. Write a program to pass a set of pre-written tests.
+1. Set up an SSH keypair on GitHub.
+1. Write and run a map-reduce program using GNU Parallel.

 <!-- -------------------------------------------------------------------------------- -->